-What's Your Strategy for Life?
+What's Your Strategy for Goals?

 Recently, I've been looking at long term trends in my life.
 If there's one thing that annoys me, it's not being able to achieve what I want.
 I made a decision to start a new journey in America when I leave the UK.
-There has been a lot of lessons learned but now I am looking at what my new strategy is going to be for getting the things I want.
+There has been a lot of lessons learned but now I am looking at what my new strategy is going to be, for getting the things I want.

 I know some people may think I'm "living the life" - traveling, writing, working from home.
 I get it.
 To be honest, I would never have believed you, if you had told me I'd be doing this.
 There are still long-term goals that I have not achieved though.
 Those are the ones I'm after.
 There are still major barriers in my way to getting what I want.
 Not that barriers will ever go away because that's part of the game, but these are long term barriers.
-So, what's my strategy for life?
-I'll let you in on a few secrets:

 "There are still long-term goals that I have not achieved though.
 Those are the ones I'm after."